tailrecursion/hlisp-starter/README.md

 * **HTML templating tools.**

-  How will templating and HTML processing work in Lisp?
+  How will templating and HTML processing work in HLisp?

   **Solution:** None, yet.
 However, access to macros in cljs suggests that tools could be developed that far exceed the capabilities of current